 - Ground cinnamon.
 Yum.

-Baking the grain free banana cake muffins
+Baking the grain free banana muffins

 One thing that is not discussed enough is WHAT we are baking in.
 For the best results I highly recommend a METAL muffin tray.
 I have tried baking these muffins in various muffin trays and without a doubt aluminium does the best job.
 Why?
-Aluminium is the best heat conductor, eroding even heat through the whole process.
+Aluminium is the best heat conductor, spreading even heat through the whole process.
 I prefer to line my tray with compostable patty pans, so that I am creating a barrier between the metal and my food.

 If you only have a silicone tray?
 Not an issue.
 I have baked these in silicone too, and they totally work- just less consistently.
 Silicone bakeware might create a more dense, yet equally delicious, muffin.
 Just FYI.